Does Your Tool Depend on the Central Maven Repository?

 #1: Populate User-Agent Headers

 If your build tool or repository manager interacts with the Central Maven Repository, you need to start setting a reasonable User Agent.
 Nexus, Artifactory, Archiva, Maven, and Ivy all identify themselves in the User-Agent header.
-This is incredibly important for the health of the Central repository, if there is a bug in a release of one of these tools which pegs the bandwidth max of Central, this can jeopardize the availability of this central resource for others.
-Appropriate User-Agent headers help the repository maintainers quickly identify problems so that we can make sure that Central remains available for the majority of users.
+This is important for the health of the Central repository.
+If there is a bug in a release of one of these tools, which pegs the bandwidth max of Central, this can jeopardize the availability of this central resource for others.
+Appropriate User-Agent headers help repository maintainers quickly identify problems, so that we can ensure that Central remains available for most users.

 If you decide to write a new build tool, that's great.
 Before you distribute it to tens of thousands of developers, make sure your client sets the User-Agent.
-We've had cases recently that involved misconfigured tools that lacked an identifying User-Agent.
-If the tool in question had a meaningful User-Agent header it would have taken all of five minutes to find the problem and identify the project in question.
-Instead it took members of the team multiple weeks of effort.
+Recently, we had cases that involved misconfigured tools that lacked an identifying User-Agent.
+If the tool in question had a meaningful User-Agent header, it would have taken all five minutes to find the problem and identify the project in question.
+Instead, it took members of the team multiple weeks of effort.

 #2: Don't Scrape Central, Don't Walk the Repo